bkeepers/git-history/article.md

 ## Undo Recent History

-Sometimes, a commit has so many things wrong that that it is easier to just undo it.
+Sometimes, a commit has so many mistakes that that it is easier to just undo it.
 Maybe it was committed to the wrong branch, or a directory of unwanted files got accidentally added.

 	$ git reset HEAD^

-This tells git to reset to the previous commit, but to keep the changes introduced by that commit. `git reset` is powerful and can be destructive if used improperly.
+This tells git to remove to the previous commit, but to keep the changes introduced by that commit locally. `git reset` is powerful and can be destructive if used improperly.
 It is worth reading more about [`git reset` on git-scm.com](http://git-scm.com/2011/07/11/reset.html).

 The log now shows that the latest commit is gone, but `article.md` is still modified.

 	$ git log --oneline
 	667f8c9 Add README

 	$ git status -s
 	M  article.md